-In most cases when purchasing property for investment it is more tax-efficient to purchase through a limited company.
+In most cases, when purchasing property for investment, it is more tax-efficient to purchase through a limited company.
 There are various further benefits too.

-We can assist with the full set up and ongoing management of your company and accounts for a low monthly fee – get in touch with the team for further information.
+We can assist with the full set up and ongoing management of your company and its accounts for a low monthly fee – get in touch with the team for further information.